polars.Expr.over#

 • explode

-Explodes the grouped data into new rows, similar to the results of group_by + agg + explode.
+If the aggregation may result in multiple values per group, map each value to a new row, similar to the results of group_by + agg + explode.
+If the aggregation always results in one scalar value per group, map this value to one row position.
 Sorting of the given groups is required if the groups are not part of the window operation for the operation, otherwise the result would not make sense.
 This operation changes the number of rows.

 Examples